-A decision to remove all or part of your meniscus will take into consideration the location, length, tear pattern, and stability of the tear as well as the condition of the whole meniscus.
+To decide whether to remove all or part of your meniscus, the doctor will look at the location, length, tear pattern, and stability of the tear as well as the condition of the whole meniscus.
 Your surgeon will also consider the condition of the entire knee, your age, and any age- or injury-related degeneration.

 How Well It Works

 Removing the whole meniscus generally reduces some symptoms.
 But losing the meniscus reduces the cushioning and stability of the joint.
-Most people, especially if they are young or active, are not satisfied with a total meniscectomy.
-This is why surgeons try to remove as little of the meniscus as possible.
+Most people, especially if they are young or active, aren't satisfied with a total meniscectomy.
+This is why surgeons try to remove as little of the meniscus as they can.

-In any surgery, there is risk of infection or bleeding.
-And there are risks with general or regional anesthesia.
+In any surgery, there is a risk of infection or bleeding.
+And there are risks from anesthesia.